Team Rynkeby documentary shown on national television in Denmark in the autumn 2016.

 Team members are selected from thousands of applicants, who have completed the application form on the Team Rynkeby website.

-For almost a whole year participants must not only prepare themselves for the 1,200 kilometre trip to Paris but they are also obliged to do what they can to raise money for children with cancer and their families.
+For almost a whole year participants must not only prepare themselves for the 1,200 kilometre trip to Paris but they are also obliged to do what they can to raise money for children with critical illnesses.